IN THIS ARTICLE

 - You want to use a Shape component such as Polygon Prism Shape that is not provided by PhysX Collider.

 - You have existing Shape components and don’t want to migrate them to use PhysX Collider components.

 The PhysX Shape Collider component has some limitations compared to the PhysX Collider component:

 - Only one Shape component can be used per entity, and so only one PhysX Shape Collider component is supported per entity.
 Any number of PhysX Collider components can also be used on the same entity, however.

 - The position and rotation of the PhysX Shape Collider component can’t be offset relative to the entity position.

-The Polygon Prism Shape is automatically subdivided into convex portions, which means that polygon prisms can be used with dynamic rigid bodies or as triggers in PhysX.
+The Polygon Prism Shape is automatically subdivided into convex portions, which means that polygon prisms can be used with dynamic rigid bodies or as triggers in PhysX simulations.
 The subdivision is automatically updated if the vertices of the polygon prism are modified.

-If the vertices are modified so that the polygon prism is no longer a simple polygon, for example, if the polygon prism is self-intersecting, it isn’t possible to subdivide the polygon prism into convex pieces.
-An error will display in the Editor Console, as shown in the following example.
+If the vertices are modified so that the polygon prism is no longer a simple polygon, it isn’t possible to subdivide the polygon prism into convex pieces.
+If the polygon prism can’t be subdivided into convex pieces, an error will display in the O3DE Editor Console, as shown in the following example.

 Triggers allow colliders to perform efficient overlap tests.
-Colliders marked as triggers won’t have forces applied when they intersect with another collider.
+Colliders marked as triggers won’t be affected by forces when they intersect with another collider.
 This is useful for detecting when something enters a certain area or when two objects overlap.
 Use Lua or Script Canvas to detect overlap.

 Note:Because triggers don’t perform contact resolution, the contact points between a trigger and another collider aren’t available.
-Trigger Area components are legacy components and cannot be used with PhysX Shape Collider.
+Triangle meshes and Quad Shapes are not supported as triggers.